AhmedMahmoud113/vprofile-app-deployment-methods/automated-vagrant-setup/README.md

 ## Overview

-The **vProfile** project is a multi-tier web application designed to demonstrate the integration of various technologies such as Nginx, Tomcat, MongoDB, MySQL, RabbitMQ, and Memcached.
-This setup automates the provisioning and configuration of virtual machines using Vagrant and custom scripts, streamlining the deployment process.
+The **vProfile** project is a multi-tier web application that integrates various technologies such as Nginx, Tomcat, MongoDB, MySQL, RabbitMQ, and Memcached.
+This automated setup uses Vagrant and custom scripts to provision and configure virtual machines, streamlining the deployment process.

 ## Table of Contents